Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 where $v_{\theta}$ is the rotational velocity of the gas surrounding the BH and is informed by the angular momentum support of the gas on the smallest, resolvable scale.
 However, when bulk motion dominates over rotational motion, the formula reverts to the original Bondi-Hoyle.
-SMBH feedback energy is imparted on the nearest 32 gas particles according to a kernel smoothing and is determined by the accreted mass, $\dot{M}$, as:
+Thermal SMBH feedback energy is imparted on the nearest 32 gas particles according to a kernel smoothing and is determined by the accreted mass, $\dot{M}$, as:

-where $\epsilon_{r}$ = 0.1 and $\epsilon_{f}$ = 0.02 are the radiative and feedback efficiency, respectively, and $dt$ represents one black hole timestep, during which the accretion is assumed to be constant.
-SMBH feedback prescription is also show to be able to produce large scale outflows \citep{Pontzen2017a,Tremmel2018}.
+where $\epsilon_{r}$ = 0.1 and $\epsilon_{f}$ = 0.02 are the radiative and feedback efficiency, respectively, and $dt$ represents one black hole (BH) timestep, during which the accretion is assumed to be constant.
+Cooling is briefly ($\sim$ 10$^{4-5}$ years) shut off immediately after AGN feedback events. \citep{Tremmel2017} Our SMBH feedback prescription is also shown to be able to produce large scale outflows \citep{Pontzen2017,Tremmel2018}.

-All our simulations were run with a $\Lambda$CDM cosmology from the most recent Planck collaboration utilizing $\Omega_m$ = 0.3086, $\Omega _{\Lambda}$ = 0.6914, h = 0.67, $\sigma_8$ = 0.77 and have Plummer equivalent force softening lengths of 250 pc.
-For simulating the cosmic reionization energy, both simulations have a UV background at $z$ $\sim$ 9 \citep{Haardt2012}.
-For our purposes, we've defined the CGM in each simulated galaxy as all the gas inside the galaxy's virial radius, defined as the radius at which the density is 200 times the critical density, $\rho_{c}$, where $\rho/\rho_{c}$ = 200, and outside a spherical 10 kpc from its center.
+All our simulations were run with a $\Lambda$CDM cosmology from the most recent Planck collaboration utilizing $\Omega_0$ = 0.3086, $\Lambda$ = 0.6914, h = 0.6777, $\sigma_8$ = 0.8288 and have Plummer equivalent force softening lengths of 250 pc.
+For simulating the cosmic reionization energy, both simulations have a \cite{Haardt2012} UV background applied at $z$ $\sim$ 9 through the evolution to low-redshift.
+For our purposes, we've defined the CGM in each simulated galaxy as all the gas inside the galaxy's virial radius, defined as the radius at which the density is 200 times the critical density, $\rho_{c}$, where $\rho/\rho_{c}$ = 200 (R$_{200}$), and outside a spherical 10 kpc from its center.